-McIntyre, Crow & Swan Neighbourhood Land Planning
+The draft McIntyre, Crow & Swan Neighbourhood Plan is ready for review.

 A neighbourhood plan helps communities plan and develop the area where they live and work.
 It guides where new homes, shops, offices, and other development should be built, how green spaces should be protected, and identifies areas for recreation.